DevanshAtwal/HealthEase-Web-Based-Doctor-Patient-Appointment-Portal/logbook.md

 Project Logbook (HealthEase Web Based Patient Doctor Appointment System):

+Project Overview – HealthEase

+The HealthEase Patient-Doctor Appointment Portal is designed to simplify and automate the process of booking and managing appointments between patients and doctors.
+Patients can register, search for doctors based on speciality, location, and consultation fee, and book appointments easily.
+Doctors can manage their schedules, view patient appointments, and update their availability.
+The admin can manage both doctors and patients to ensure smooth system operation.
+The project uses Python and SQLite for the backend, and HTML, CSS, and JavaScript for the frontend, providing a secure, efficient, and user-friendly platform for Appointment management.

 | Sr.No | Contents / Activity                                                   | Date        |
 |-------|-----------------------------------------------------------------------|-------------|
 | 1     | Project Group Formation.                                              | 02-08-2025  |